 - A Bachelor, Honours or Master degree in biology, ecology, environmental sciences, oceanography, marine sciences, geography, geology, or other equivalent degrees with a minimum of 180 ETCS at the latest by 1st September of 2018 and for non-European students preferably before 1st March 2018.

-- Knowledge of the English language is considered as a basic requirement.
+- Knowledge of the English language is considered a basic requirement.
 All students must provide evidence of their proficiency in English through one of the following documents:

 - A recent TOEFL Certificate: minimum score: 570 points (paper) or 87 points (internet)